compbel/SMiTH/README.md

 Before running the program, update `CODE/config.txt` to define the required parameters for runMigrationSamplerReduced.
 This file specifies key input settings, such as the phylogenetic tree file, sampling method, and structural constraints.
 Properly configuring this file ensures that the program runs with the correct input data.

 ### **Required Parameters**
+* ``dir_name``: The name of the output directory where the results of the SMiTH model will be saved.
 * ``filePhylo``:  csv-file with the phylogenetic tree.
 It must consist of _N_ rows and 2 columns `parent ID` and `label` (color of this node / ID of the site corresponding to this node):
    - the _i_<sup>th</sup> row corresponds to the _i_<sup>th</sup> tree node;
    - `pi` is the parent of the node _i_ and ``si`` is an ID of the site corresponding to that node;